saubury/tw-scala-bootcamp/scripts/README.md

 8. Splitting strings

-    We first need to start with a test, so lets try:
+    We first need to start with a test, so let's try:

        mkdir -p src/test/scala